Overview

 - Click Files -> File manager :

-- By doing so, you open the main file management interface, in which the directory is displayed (the interface is always accessible by clicking on My files, on the left of the screen):
+- Note too that the file manager is always accessible by clicking on My files, at the top left of the screen.

 Description | |